ikramhasan/AI-Dev-Scripts/README.md

 <h4>ai_chat</h4>

-> Navigate to the where you want to run the script and run the command below:
+> Navigate to the directory where you want to run the script and run the command below:
 >
 > ```console
 > $ ./ai_chat -t md -f blog.md -q "What is this blog about?"